Quest 2016: Finding Your Future

 Housing and Transportation: Not provided.

-Registration will open in April.
+Registration is open.
 Registration is required.
 Participants will receive an email confirmation that their registration has been received.
 Due to the nature of the camp activities, enrollment is limited.
 Registration is on a first-come, first-serve basis.
 Registrations received by May 27, 2016, will be given first consideration.
 Waitlisted participants will be contacted individually.

 Scholarships will be awarded on May 30, 2016, and confirmation packets (including an invoice, if applicable) will be mailed the week of May 30th.